How we workDelivery model · Senior cross-functional

 Release engineering, rehearsal, rollback

-Anonymised roster · representative of programmes shipped 2024–26.
+Anonymised roster · representative of projects shipped 2024-26.

 04 · Pragmatism